sac3g15/CoastSat_noc/README.md

 ! less frequently during evenings (GMT).
 If this occurs:
 !   i.
 Find number of folders in C:\Coastsat_master\data.
 E.g. Tunisia_ 27.
 !   ii.
 Remove last folder (as shorelines haven’t been created for this folder).
 I.e. Delete Tunisia_27 !   iii.
-Cut and paste the first 26 ROIs, and place them elsewhere (I keep them in code and comment them out) !   iv.
+Cut and paste the first 26 ROIs.
+I keep them in code and comment them out !   iv.
 In the For loop, change sitename to “Sitename = counter + 27 “ !   v.
 Re-run model.
 The model will continue to process shorelines from the previous point.
 !   vi.
 Repeat this process if it occurs again.
 Maintain continuous file number to prevent overwrite.